 3. Powerstep Original

 This company has been an industry leader for years.
-They know insoles, and they are affordable.
+They know insoles, and their insoles are affordable.
 The original insoles are firm and flexible with built-in arch support and a heel cradle.

-Powerstep has developed their patented Variable Cushioning Technology that supports the arch and cushions the heel and toes.
+Powerstep has developed patented Variable Cushioning Technology, which supports the arch while cushioning the heel and toes.
 Ultra-thin to fit in most shoe styles, these insoles are made to be moveable from shoe to shoe.

-Most all reviewers preferred Powerstep Original insoles to other national brands, and only a few said they were too wide for some pairs of shoes.
-The level of support for flat feet was, on average, just right for most reviewers.
+Most all reviewers prefer Powerstep Original insoles to other national brands, and only a few say they are too wide for some pairs of shoes.
+The level of support for flat feet is, on average, just right for most reviewers.